-11 An aid activity is a discrete entity or exercise that can take many forms, such as a project or a programme, a cash transfer or delivery of goods, a training course, a research project, a debt relief operation or a contribution to a non-governmental organisation.
-Each activity will have its own fragmentation and proliferation at which aid effectiveness might fall, or more generally on underlying functional relationships.
+number of sectors in which donors are present in the recipient country in question.11 There is no consensus on the levels of fragmentation and proliferation at which aid effectiveness might fall, or more generally on underlying functional relationships.
 Yet there are widespread concerns that both have become excessive in many recipient countries, including Tanzania.